ulwan/sihunspell_id/README.md

 h.analyze('permanently') # (' st:permanent fl:Y',)
 ```

+#### Generate

+Generate methods are *NOT* provided at this time due to the 1.7.0 build not producing
+any results for any inputs, included the documented one.
+If this is fixed or someone
+identifies the issue in the call pattern this will be added to the library in the
+future.

 ### Bulk Requests

 You can also request bulk actions against Hunspell.
 This will trigger a threaded